infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - In early childhood it also helps in the brain development of the child.
 - Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.

-# Recommendation III : Operational definition of effectiveness
--  Need to define effectiveness of institutions factoring in staff, children's and governing authorities perspectives
-			- Standardized Evaluation of performance,criteria &systems.
-			- Standardize monitoring tool combining criteria related to infrastructure,interaction and activity .
-			- External Evaluation through Vigilance Committees.
-			- Develop self monitoring tool.
-			- Capacity building of staff to use tool for internal monitoring and goal setting   (Page 12)

-[^1]According to a paper authored by the Duke Global Health Institute on psychosocial wellbeing of CNCP in institutional settings, the ideal outcome for the **Caregiving**  factor was for the child to have at least one adult (age 18 or over) who provides consistent care, attention, and support.
-- Caregiving was “seen as good when there is an identified adult (parent or guardian) who provides the child with a stable, nurturing, and emotionally secure environment.
-The relationship between the child and the caregiver should provide physical and psychological security for the child.
-- This factor captured how committed the caregiver was to the child and to his/her involvement with the child”.

 # Disciplinary Action
 According to Aangan, Children are helped to develop socially acceptable behaviour by encouraging and reinforcing acceptable behaviour and a constructive staff response to inappropriate behaviour.